The Swan, York

-The Swan is a Grade II listed historic pub, immediately south-west of the city centre of York, in England.
+The Swan is a Grade II listed historic pub on Bishopgate Street in the suburb of Clementhorpe, immediately south-west of the city centre of York, England.

-It was built as a beer house and grocery in 1861, at the end of a terrace on Bishopgate Street, the northern extension of Bishopthorpe Road.
-In 1899 it was purchased by the Joshua Tetley's & Son brewery, which in 1936 decided to remodel it.
-The redesign was executed by the Leeds architecture firm Kitson, Parish, Ledgard and Pyman, and it survives largely intact.
+It was built as a beerhouse and grocery in 1861, at the end of a terrace on the northern extension of Bishopthorpe Road.
+In 1899, it was purchased by the brewery Joshua Tetley's & Son, which in 1936 decided to remodel it.
+The redesign was carried out by the Leeds architecture firm Kitson, Parish, Ledgard and Pyman, and survives largely intact.

-The design centres on a large drinking lobby, with two rooms leading off, the public bar to the front and the grander smoke room to the rear.
+The layout centres on a large drinking lobby, with two rooms leading off it: the public bar at the front and the grander smoke room at the rear.
 Each has a hatch for bar service.
-There is a hatch from the servery to Clementhorpe, which was used for take-out sales, but is no longer in use.
-At the rear of the pub, there are stairs up to first-floor accommodation, and down to the cellar.
+There is also a hatch from the servery to Clementhorpe, formerly used for take-out sales but now disused.
+At the rear are stairs up to first-floor accommodation and down to the cellar.